veena1486/Global-Gender-Pay-Gap-Index/README.md

 **d) [Wage Levels](https://data.oecd.org/earnwage/wage-levels.htm#indicator-chart)**-Wage levels are defines as High pay and Low pay and is measured as a percentage.
 The incidence of low pay refers to the share of workers earning less than two-thirds of median earnings .
 The incidence of high pay refers to the share of workers earning more than one-and-a-half time median earnings. </br>

 **2) Aim of the Project:**</br>
-**-Aim:** To identify the top five countries contributing to Global Gender Pay Gap and predict their influence for the next 5 years.
+**-Aim:** To visualize the trends in Gender Pay Gap in OECD countries using Pandas and Seaborn Library.
-I will be using Machine Learning methods to build identify the countries majorly contributing to the Gender Pay Gap based on the indicators and build a prediction model to follow their future impact on the trend of GPG.
+I will be using Seaborn Library to visualize and explore the 20 year trend of Gender Pay Gap across the countries.
+This project is purely exploratory data analytics to visualize and understand the trends in Gender Pay Gap using the historical OECD data.

 ## Requirements